NativeScript/docs-v7/docs/sidekick/user-guide/enterprise-auth/openid.md

 		</tr>
 		<tr>
 			<td><code>Issuer identifier</code></td>
-			<td align="center">This is a case-sensistive URL that identifies the issuer of the response.</td>
+			<td align="center">This is a case-sensitive URL that identifies the issuer of the response.</td>
 		</tr>
 		<tr>
 			<td><code>Scope</code></td>